facebookresearch/segment-anything/README.md

 annotation {
     "id"                    : int,              # Annotation id
     "segmentation"          : dict,             # Mask saved in COCO RLE format.
-    "bbox"                  : [x, y, w, h],     # The box around the mask, in XYWH format "area"                  : int,              # The area in pixels of the mask "predicted_iou"         : float,            # The model's own prediction of the mask's quality "stability_score"       : float,            # A measure of the mask's quality "crop_box"              : [x, y, w, h],     # The crop of the image used to generate the mask, in XYWH format "point_coords"          : [[x, y]],         # The point coordinates input to the model to generate the mask }
+    "bbox"                  : [x, y, w, h],     # The box around the mask, where x is the left bound, y is the top bound, w is width and h is height
+    "area"                  : int,              # The area in pixels of the mask "predicted_iou"         : float,            # The model's own prediction of the mask's quality "stability_score"       : float,            # A measure of the mask's quality "crop_box"              : [x, y, w, h],     # The crop of the image used to generate the mask, where x is the left bound, y is the top bound, w is width and h is height
+    "point_coords"          : [[x, y]],         # The point coordinates input to the model to generate the mask }
 ```